June 29, 2018

 - Only purchase fans that have been tested by a recognized, independent testing laboratory.

 - Follow manufacturer instructions when placing or installing fans.
 If possible, hire a professional to install built-in or stationary fans.

 - Double check that air intake is not blocked.

 - Keep fans away from water or water may be spilled.

 - Never plug fans into an extension cord.
 Plug fans directly into outlets with sufficient electrical capacity.

 - Periodically inspect cords for damage, fraying, broken plugs, and loose connections.
 Replace any damaged equipment before use.

 Smoke and Carbon Monoxide Detectors

 Carbon monoxide is a colorless and odorless gas that can kill you.
 Make sure you have smoke and CO detectors installed on every level of the home.
 Check the batteries every month and replace any units that are 10 years old or older.
-Learn more CO and smoke detector safety tips.
+Learn more about CO and smoke detector safety tips.